trang-nguyenn/Algorithms/BFS/45-jump-game-ii.md

 Not too hard, but the fact that we compress the queue with nodes to its `start` to `end` drastically save the computation time.

-It is worth mentioning that I have tried multiple ways and I have searched over the solutions in the discussion, only this solution declares variables in the way that I feel smooth and clean.
+It is worth mentioning that I have tried multiple ways and I have searched over many solutions in the discussion, only this solution declares variables in the way that I feel smooth and clean.

 Others, including mine, always need some dummy cases for len(nums)<2 ....